-My original cancer diagnosis came in August of 2002, when I was 59 years old and going through many personal changes in my life.
+My original cancer diagnosis came in August of 2002, when I was 59 years old and going thru many personal changes in my life.
 My eldest daughter was about to give birth to her third daughter, and my youngest daughter was newly pregnant with her second child.
-I had changed companies, thinking I might slow down my work, when my husband was suddenly forced into early retirement.
+I had changed companies in the spring, thinking I might slow down in my work schedule, when my husband was suddenly forced into early retirement, changing that concept.
 A stage IIIB breast cancer diagnosis was a shocking game changer.

-For the next 9 months, I underwent a mastectomy, tram flap reconstruction, chemotherapy, two breast revisions, and carpel tunnel surgery.
+For the next 9 months, I underwent a mastectomy, tram flap reconstruction, chemotherapy, two breast revisions, & carpel tunnel surgery.
 I lost my hair, but not my sense of humor.
-I revised priorities, turned to friends, family and faith for support.
-I found great information and kindred spirits at BCCR.
-By 2004, I was putting my cancer experience behind me and thinking that in many ways I was stronger for the experience.
-I was enjoying grandchildren, my husband who partnered with me at home and work, and living life on my terms again.
+I revised priorities, turned to friends, family and faith for support, and found much great information and many kindred spirits at the BCCR.
+By 2004, I was putting my cancer experience behind me and trying to think that in many ways I was stronger for the experience.
+I was enjoying grandchildren, having a husband partnering with me at home and work, and getting used to living life on my terms again.

-Once again, I turned to BCCR to participate in wellness programs, discussion groups, and support groups.
-This is the one place where others are walking the same walk, and “get” what breast cancer can do to you physically, mentally and emotionally.
-BCCR is one place where I can share my blessings, and let others know that while a diagnosis is devastating, and the life you now live is not the one you envisioned, it still can be productive, rewarding and beneficial.
-Hearing the word “stable” is music to my ears every month.
-I take very little for granted and look for beautiful moments each day and ways to enrich others’ lives.
+Once again, I turned to BCCR to participate in wellness programs, discussion groups and support groups.
+Here is the one place where others are walking the same walk as I am, and do “get” what breast cancer can do to you physically, mentally and emotionally.
+And here also is one place where I can share my many blessings, and let others know that while a diagnosis is devastating, and the life you now live is not the one you envisioned, it still can be productive, rewarding and beneficial.

 Hearing the word “stable ” is music to my ears each and every month.
 I take very little for granted and look for beautiful moments each day and ways to enrich others lives.